ldeo-glaciology/glaciology-intro-book/_sources/sections/ice_flow/u_bar_and_lliboutry.md

 # Building on the Shallow Ice Approximation

-On previous page we derived expressions for the horizontal ice velocity as function of depth $\zeta$ and depth-integrated flux.
-As a slight aside, on this page we build on these results to derive expressions for the depth-averaged velocity and the vertical velocity as a function of $\zeta$.
+On previous page we derived expressions for the horizontal ice velocity as a function of depth $\zeta$ and for the depth-integrated flux.
+On this page we build on these results to derive expressions for the depth-averaged velocity and the vertical velocity as a function of $\zeta$.

 ## Horizontal velocity
 To summarize the previous page, we showed that the horizontal velocity as a function of depth $\zeta$ is